AlexAba/SVG-Controller/README.md

 # SVG-Controller
 #### JavaScript library that allows you to control SVG files with touches (pan and zoom).
-Best suited for mobile devices.
+Good approach for mobile devices.
 #### The controller do not require any additional libraries.
 ## Usage: